 Time for Phonics

 If you want to gently introduce your preschooler to phonics, this is a fantastic box set to invest in.
-It comes with 26 stories (one for each letter of the alphabet) as well as exciting activities and poems at the end of each book.
+It comes with 26 stories (one for each letter of the alphabet) as well as exciting activities and short poems at the end of each book.
 There’s also a teaching guide to help you out with the process.

 Keep in mind that this set is recommended for children starting preschool and up until the first grade, so it will grow with your child as they develop.